Out and about in fields with my smartphone

 - Counting Moon carrot on Seaford Head.

-- Visiting Lincolnshire, Yorkshire and Derbyshire and photographing some wildflowers there.
+- Visiting Lincolnshire, Yorkshire and Derbyshire on a campervan holiday in June and photographing some wildflowers there.

 - I improved my plant ID skills by getting involved in a local monthly wildflower project, and trying out Google Lens.